 Total scored questions | 50 |

-Lawyers represent the legal system and need to adhere to a strict code of conduct that informs how they represent their clients and practice law.
-The American Bar Association's (ABA) Model Rules of Professional Conduct outline how a lawyer should act; however, specific rules may vary based on each jurisdiction throughout the country, especially regarding how they can practice law.
-Generally speaking, most states require potential lawyers to have earned or completed most of their undergraduate degree and graduated from an American Bar Association-approved law school to qualify for the bar exam.
+Lawyers represent the legal system and must adhere to a strict code of conduct that informs how they represent their clients and practice law.
+The American Bar Association's (ABA) Model Rules of Professional Conduct outline how a lawyer should act.
+Specific rules may vary based on each jurisdiction throughout the country, especially regarding how they can practice law.
+Generally speaking, most states require you to have earned or completed most of your undergraduate degree and graduated from an ABA-approved law school to qualify for the bar exam.

-Before being admitted into law, all candidates must adhere to a background check and undergo a mental fitness evaluation.
-Suppose a lawyer candidate has a criminal history.
-In that case, they may relay that information during their interview and, depending on the crime, may still be admitted to practice law, except for ongoing substance abuse issues or fraud.
+Before being admitted into law, you must adhere to a background check and undergo a mental fitness evaluation.
+If you have a criminal history, relay that information during your interview.
+You may still be admitted to practice law unless you have ongoing substance abuse issues or committed fraud.

-During the exam, you will also cover subtopics regarding the unauthorized practice of law, which states that those who don't have the legal right to do so can't practice law.
-Furthermore, you will only be able to practice law in the state you are granted to do so.
+During the exam, you will cover subtopics regarding the unauthorized practice of law, which states that those who don't have the legal right to do so can't practice.
+You also will only be able to practice law in the state in which you are granted permission to do so.
 If you are licensed in New York but want to try a case in Pennsylvania, you may obtain pro hac vice admission if you are in good standing in the court.
 However, if it is not granted, you won't be able to practice legally in the state.

 A lawyer may face sanctions in cases of legal malpractice and professional misconduct.
 A sanction is a monetary fine that the lawyer is responsible for paying.
 Depending on the offense committed, a lawyer may face suspension, requiring them to submit an ethics examination before re-entering the court.
 In worse scenarios, permanent disbarment takes away their right to practice law.
 Generally speaking, though, most states will disbar someone for only a couple of years.